antonioribeiro/health/README.md

 - Supervisor

 But you can add anything else you need, you just have to find the right checker to use or just create a new checker for your resource.

+## Panel of Panels

+If you have a lot of websites to check, you can use the HealthPanel checker to create a Health Monitor application to check all your remote monitors and create a dashboard to summarize the state of all your websites.

 ## Easy Configuration